Philosophical Fragments(원문, 영문)

 The relations among things must therefore become known

-to us from quantitative relations, the spatial and temporal relations
+to us from quantitative relations, the

 of things of the senses and the relative intensities of their